nemusheep/HopfieldNet/README.md

 ### cf. Moore-Penrose pseudo inverse matrix model
 Instead of using learning model of self-correlation(Hebbian), the method using Moore-Penrose Pseudo Inverse Matrix is the effective way for eliminating or reducing false attractors and inproving the accuracy of association.
 This method is learning connecting(synaptic) weight as below.
-X is the (25, Q) size matrix generated from aranging col vectors of each memorizing pattern.
+X is the (25, Q) size matrix generated from arranging col vectors of each memorizing pattern.
 ```math
 W = X (X^T X)^{-1} X^T
 ```